addyosmani/backbone-fundamentals/index.md

 // List of vendor libraries, e.g. jQuery, Underscore, Backbone, etc.
 // this module is used with the r.js optimizer tool during build
 // @see <http://requirejs.org/docs/faq-optimization.html>
-define([ "jquery", "underscore", "backbone", "modernizr", "mustache" ], function ($,        _,            Backbone,   Modernizr,   Mustache) {
+define([ 'jquery', 'underscore', 'backbone', 'modernizr', 'mustache' ], function ($,        _,            Backbone,   Modernizr,   Mustache) {
     // call no conflicts so if needed you can use multiple versions of $
     $.noConflict();